twilight-rs/twilight/gateway/README.md

 This should be preferred over `rustls-native-roots` in Docker containers based on `scratch`.

+### HTTP

+The `twilight-http` feature enables the gateway to retrieve Discord's gateway url and recommended shard count at runtime.
+If this is statically known, for example when running a shard behind a proxy, http support is optional.

+**Note**: Discord's gateway url is not stable and should not be hard-coded.

+`twilight-http` is enabled by default.

 ### zlib

 zlib compression is enabled with one of the two `zlib` features described below.